kentdlee/pcbook/source/index.rst

 system.
 Well, almost.
 There are multiple processes executing on a system, either through multi-tasking or multi-processing or both.
 To protect these processes from each other, each process has access to it's own 64-bit address space.
-Sixty-four bit pointers means that a single process can access 16,384 Petabytes!
+Having access to sixty-four bit pointers means that a single process can access 16,384 Petabytes!
 That's not going to happen any time soon.
 Instead, a process is allowed to access areas within this immense address space.
 These areas are called pages.
 The address space is split into pages and a process accesses its data and program instructions in pages.
 While page sizes may vary between operating systems, a typical page size is 4K.

 Operating Systems (i.e. OS's) and CPUs work together to support what is called virtual memory.
 When a process is running, any pointer access to RAM is first